Man Killed In Greece Wildfires As New Blazes Rage - UrduPoint

 Man Killed In Greece Wildfires As New Blazes Rage

-Athens, (UrduPoint / Pakistan Point News - 21st Aug, 2023 ) :A man was found dead in a wildfire raging north of Athens Monday, firefighters said, as they battled fresh blazes across the country.
+Athens, (UrduPoint / Pakistan Point News - 21st Aug, 2023 ) :A man was found dead in a wildfire raging north of the Greek capital Athens Monday, firefighters said, as they battled fresh blazes across the country.

-Another wildfire broke out on the island of Evia, where 42 firefighters had been deployed backed up by four planes.
+Another wildfire broke out on the island of Evia, where 42 firefighters had been deployed, backed up by four planes, and communities were ordered to evacuate.

+Two more were raging in northeastern Greece in the regions of Rodopi and Kavala, while another one broke out in Aspropyrgos, a town west of Athens.

+The European Union announced it was deploying two Cyprus-based fire-fighting aircraft and a Romanian fire-fighting team via the bloc's civil protection mechanism.

 Fires also continued to burn out of control for a third day in northeastern Greece near the port city of Alexandroupolis.